Quick Answer

 How accurate is B2B website visitor identification?

-Company-level identification is generally 80–90% accurate on corporate IP addresses.
+Company-level identification is generally 80 to 90% accurate on corporate IP addresses.
 Accuracy drops for remote workers on residential IPs.
-Individual contact matching is probabilistic and less reliable — treat it as a starting point for enrichment in Clay, not as a verified contact identity.
+Individual contact matching is probabilistic and less reliable: treat it as a starting point for enrichment in Clay, not as a verified contact identity.

 Which tools work best for B2B website visitor identification?

 Albacross, Leadfeeder (now Dealfront), and Clearbit (now part of HubSpot) are the main options.
-We use Albacross for its ICP filtering, webhook API, and pricing fit for Series A–B SaaS companies.
+We use Albacross for its ICP filtering, webhook API, and pricing fit for Series A to B SaaS companies.
 Clearbit's integration with HubSpot is strong if you're already on that CRM.
 6sense and Demandbase cover the enterprise segment.

 How many website visitors do I need for visitor identification to work?